po1sigala/live/01-Class-Content/21-MERN/01-Activities/21-Ins_Sign-JWT/README.md

 * **DO NOT** explain the code `resolver.js` as that is the objective of the following `22-Stu_Sign-JWT` activity!

-* To demonstrate how it all works, run `npm run watch` in your command line and open your browser to <http://localhost:3001/graphql> to view the Apollo Studio Explorer.
+* To demonstrate how it all works, run `npm run watch` in your command line and open your browser to <http://localhost:3001/graphql> to view the Apollo Sandbox.

   * Test logging in with credentials found in the database seed files or use these credentials: